scriabin-enjoyer/BitmapGenerator/README.md

-Generates a bitmap file.
+Generates a bitmap file with random rgb values.
 Made with ruby and love.
 I may extend this from time to time.